yuanz03/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q: How do I transfer my data to another Computer?**<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous PlayBook home folder.
+**A:** Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous PlayBook home folder.

+**Q: Can I manage multiple teams at the same time?**<br>
+**A:** Yes!
+PlayBook is designed for coaches managing multiple teams.
+Simply create different teams using `addteam` (e.g., `addteam tm/U16`, `addteam tm/U18`) and assign players accordingly.

+**Q: What happens if I accidentally delete a player?**<br>
+**A:** Unfortunately, there's no undo feature.
+However, since PlayBook automatically saves your data, you can manually restore from a backup of the `addressbook.json` file if you made one.
+We recommend making regular backups of your data file.

+**Q: Can a player be in multiple teams?**<br>
+**A:** No, each player can only be assigned to one team at a time.
+If you need to move a player to a different team, use the `assignteam` command.

+**Q: How do I quickly find all available players for a match?**<br>
+**A:** Use the `filter i/FIT` command to show only players with no injuries.
+You can combine this with team filtering: `filter tm/U16 i/FIT` to see all fit players in the U16 team.

+**Q: Can I track multiple injuries for one player?**<br>
+**A:** Yes!
+Players can have multiple concurrent injuries.
+Use `assigninjury` multiple times for different injuries, and use `unassigninjury` to remove specific injuries when they recover.

+**Q: What if I make a typo in a player's name?**<br>
+**A:** Use the `edit` command to correct it.
+For example: `edit pl/Jon Doe n/John Doe` will rename "Jon Doe" to "John Doe".

+**Q: Why can't I delete a team?**<br>
+**A:** Teams can only be deleted if they have no players assigned.
+First reassign all players to other teams using `assignteam`, or delete the players, then delete the team using `deleteteam`.

+**Q: Does PlayBook work offline?**<br>
+**A:** Yes!
+PlayBook works completely offline and stores all data locally on your computer.

+**Q: Can I export my player data to Excel or CSV?**<br>
+**A:** Not directly through the app, but advanced users can work with the JSON data file located at `[JAR file location]/data/addressbook.json` and convert it using external tools.

 --------------------------------------------------------------------------------------------------------------------